 Spiritual Services Volunteers

 Spiritual Care volunteers such as Loraine Bridge believe in healing not only the mind and body, but the soul as well.
-Several times a month volunteers visit patients at St. Joseph’s Area Health Services under the direction of Spiritual Services Chaplain Rev. Randy Hachfeld.
+Several times a month volunteers visit patients at CHI St. Joseph’s Health under the direction of Spiritual Services Chaplain Rev. Randy Hachfeld.

 Volunteers take care to be receptive of the desires of patients.
 Perhaps they just stop to talk, or visit to help pass the time for a patient.
 At other times the patient may request spiritual comfort.
 They might offer a prayer or read Scripture.The Spiritual Care Volunteer may also remember the patient in his or her prayers at a later time.